-District's current allowance for 4-story buildings if one floor of resident office (with parking) is provided in multi-story buildings.
-Four story buildings may result in additional or fewer actual hotel projects, althoug number of hotel rooms will not change from 499 as a result of the proj Specific Plan Amendment.
-No specific hotel projects are proposed as part of this Specific Plan Amend Additional CEQA documentation will be required for future hotel p applications in the OTSP if they exceed the 499 total hotel rooms analys the 2010 Program EIR for the Downtown Core and Residential/Limited N Use Districts.
-Surrounding Land Uses and Setting The following describes each land use surrounding the Project Site: North - The Specific Plan Area is bordered immediately to the north by Rancho California Road, which provides direct access to Interstate 15 (1- 15), central Temecula and the unincorporated De Luz area.
-Commercial and Business Park land uses are located north of the Specific Plan area. • West - The Specific Plan area is bordered immediately to the west by the escarpment hillside and the Altair Specific Plan. • South - The Project Site is generally bordered to the south by First Street/Santiago Road.
+District's current allowance for 4-story buildings if one floor of residential or office (with parking) is provided in multi-story buildings.
+Four story hotel buildings may result in additional or fewer actual hotel projects, although the number of hotel rooms will not change from 499 as a result of the proposed Specific Plan Amendment.
+No specific hotel projects are proposed as part of this Specific Plan Amendment.
+Additional CEQA documentation will be required for future hotel project applications in the OTSP if they exceed the 499 total hotel rooms analyzed in Use Districts.
+JWII Core and Residential/Limited Mixed- The following describes each land use surrounding the Project Site: North - The Specific Plan Area is bordered immediately to the north by Rancho California Road, which provides direct access to Interstate 15 (1- 15), central Temecula and the unincorporated De Luz area.
+Commercial and Business Park land uses are located north of the Specific Plan area.
+West - The Specific Plan area is bordered immediately to the west by the escarpment hillside and the Altair Specific Plan.
+South - The Project Site is generally bordered to the south by First Street/Santiago Road.
 The area south of First Street includes commercial and open space land uses. • East - The Project Site is bordered immediately to the east by Interstate 15 (I-15).
-Public Agencies Whose Approval is Required The Project is anticipated to require the following review and approvals: Required Agency Action City of Temecula • Approval of Old Town Specific Plan Amendment No. 9 • Adoption of EIR Addendum
+The Project is anticipated to require the ne following review and approvals: Agency Action City of Temecula Approval of Old Town Specific Plan Amendment No. 9 Adoption of EIR Addendum office (with parking) is provided in buildings may result in additional or number of hotel rooms will not chan Specific Plan Amendment.
+No specific hotel projects are proposed Additional CEQA documentation will applications in the OTSP if they exceed the 2010 Program EIR for the Downto Use Districts.
+The following describes each land use North - The Specific Plan Area in Rancho California Road, which pure 15), central Temecula and the unand Business Park land uses are lessed escarpment hillside and the Altain escarpment hillside and the Altain escarpment hillside and the Altain escarpment project Site is generally Street/Santiago Road.
+The area sand open space land uses.
+East - The Project Site is bordered (I-15).
+The Project is anticipated to require the Agency